[wadiz] Transparency Report Vol. 11

 Confirmed Comments

-Through post-campaign monitoring, we confirmed that the phrase “Crazy cooling sensation the moment it touches you” was used in the project’s promotional image.
-Although not a direct swear word, the expression “crazy” could be perceived as vulgar depending on the context, potentially violating our operating policy’s standards regarding the use of profanity and vulgar language.
+Through post-campaign monitoring, we confirmed that the phrase “Crazy cooling sensation the moment it touches your skin” was used in the project’s promotional images.
+Although not a direct swear word, the term “crazy” can be perceived as vulgar depending on the context, and thus had the potential to violate our operating policy’s standards regarding the use of profanity and vulgar language.

 Verification & Action